Defend the focus time before meetings eat your week

 Read →A channel-by-channel recap of everything you missed while heads-down, with @-mentions surfaced on top.

-Read →Pull title, due date, and priority out of an email and drop a structured row in Notion with a link back.
+Read →Pull title, due date, and priority out of an email and drop a structured row in ClickUp with a link back.

 Read →Ready to automate your busywork?